voltento/ws_tool/README.md

 **Supported commands**

-You can specify file with commands
+You can specify file with scenario
 Usage example: `./WsTool ws://localhost:3000/echo/websocket commands -H "host:ws" -C "userId=1"`
-After processing all commands from file wstool will still listening
+After processing all commands from a scenario file wstool will still listening if exit command wasn't call explicitly.

 Supporting commands:

 - `<` - will read any message from ws connection and print it on screen
 - `> msg` - will send msg to ws connection and print it on screen
+- `exit` - will terminate wstool

 Commands file example: